cd ../blog

 Fast mode Disable unless you have cost controls in place Increases token consumption

-Remote control Keep disabled High risk; no typical enterprise use case
+Remote control Keep disabled High risk with no typical enterprise use case

 Code review (GitHub PRs) Evaluate for adoption Potential security benefit if scoped well